Krishnamohan-Yerrabilli/Articles/cl5aosj2b03ef3hnv3ze44h1q.md

 #### Failover Routing Policy

-When the request is going to the primary instance, in case of primary instance may fall it happens in many cases in that case it considers a break(fall) of an instance, then this the request is forward to a healthy instance
+When the request is going to the primary instance, in case of primary instance may fall it happens in many cases, in that case, it considers a break(fall) of an instance, then this the request is forwarded to a healthy instance

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1657171413598/Cjqdc5oyC.png align="center")